 But, as your blog grows you will add many more.

-And, to make it easier to add all these various tags, you should set-up Google Tag Manager (GTM).
+And, to make it easier to implement all these various tags, you should set-up Google Tag Manager (GTM).
 And, later in this post, I will be showing you how to install it on your blog.

 But, first let's see what Google Tag Manager is, and how it works.